What is Laban/Bartenieff Movement Analysis (LMA/LBMS)?

 Exiled from Germany to the US in 1936, another former student of Laban’s, Irmgard Bartenieff, further articulated and promulgated Laban’s work in the field of dance and movement training, physical therapy, and dance/movement therapy in the US.
 Warren Lamb, who worked with Laban in factory-observation and consulting in England, extended Laban’s work to management consulting and team development based on nonverbal behavior, until Lamb’s death in 2014.

-The term LMA, also referred to as Laban/Bartenieff Movement Analysis, infers that the Laban framework has been expanded beyond Laban’s initial two categories of movement description, Choreutics (Space Harmony) and Eukinetics (Effort), to include the category of Body – specifically Bartenieff Fundamentals, which both grounds and elucidates Laban theory through anatomically-based principles and concepts – and the category of Shape as a combination of Body and Space, further developed by Bartenieff, Judith Kestenberg, and Lamb.
+The terms LMA or LBMS (Laban/Bartenieff Movement Analysis or Laban Bartenieff Movement Studies), infer that the Laban framework has been expanded beyond Laban’s initial two categories of movement description, Choreutics (Space Harmony) and Eukinetics (Effort).
+This expansion of Laban’s two original categories includes the category of Body – specifically through Bartenieff Fundamentals and other somatic practices – and the category of Shape, further developed by Bartenieff, Warren Lamb, and Judith Kestenberg.

-In its current evolution, LMA operates as a phenomenology of movement and mind, requiring for the ‘analyst’ or observer to look at the movement itself, prior to interpretation and without prejudice, while acknowledging the intrinsic connection between movement and subjective experience.
-Movement Analysis increases kinesthetic sensitivity for the observer, because it places in the foreground of the observer’s experience those aspects of movement which are individual-specific: that is, those movement choices which an individual makes within a particular context.
-Movement Analysis as a system of observation assumes that a significant degree of individual freedom in movement quality is always present within biological, cultural, and contextually defined bodily repertoires.
+LSSI programs utilize LMA/LBMS as a practice of the phenomenology of movement and mind, fostering awareness of observation as both a subjective and inter-subjective experience.
+Developing skills in movement analysis increases kinesthetic sensitivity within the observer, placing in the foreground those aspects of movement which are individual-specific, and within a particular context of movement.
+Movement Analysis as a system of observation assumes that a significant degree of individual freedom in movement quality is always present within biological, cultural, and contextually defined movement repertoires.